full control of your digital advertising. Try Free for 14 Days

 We all unwittingly associate ad tech with programmatic advertising.
 Even though programmatic is part of this ecosystem, the selection of available solutions is not limited to programmatic platforms.
 Yet, programmatic came out as a game-changer in the ad tech industry, adding a deeper layer to ad campaign targeting and optimization.

-Programmatic advertising allows publishers and advertisers to buy and sell traffic automatically instead of negotiating prices directly.
-It helps advertisers reach a wider, yet relevant audience due to smart targeting algorithms of programmatic platforms, while publishers can sell their inventory at the best possible price.
+Programmatic advertising allows publishers and advertisers to buy and sell traffic automatically, rather than negotiating prices directly.
+It helps advertisers reach a wider, yet relevant audience due to smart targeting algorithms of programmatic platforms, while publishers can sell their ad inventory at the best possible price.
+Publishers sell digital ad space; advertisers buy it; and ad tech is the system that makes sure neither side has to pick up the phone to make it happen.

 The automated programmatic approach is opposed to direct media buying, which is mostly manual.
 The ad serving process here is based on a real-time bidding (RTB) protocol.